 In order to understand Bhakti Vinyasa fully it’s important to know what each of these words mean and what they provide to yoga.
 Bhakti means devotion.
 In the traditional sense Bhakti refers to devotion and love for a personal god, or for any endeavor.

 This theistic devotion may have evolved with its implementation in western yoga.
 However, that passion and adoration still holds great weight in practicing Bhakti Vinyasa.
 This devotion should be heart opening and applied to whatever religious or spiritual belief you align yourself with.
-It should also be used as a way to strengthen your ability and understanding of the world around you.
+It is also a way to strengthen your ability and understanding of the world around you.

 A major component to Bhakti is surrender.
 Surrender in the sense of coming to acceptance with the world around you.
 In our daily lives there are many things that we come across where we have no control over their effects.
 Coming to terms with our inability to control every aspect of the world and how it affects our lives is crucial to alleviating stress and concentrating our minds on what things we can control.
 When practicing Bhakti Vinyasa we want our minds clear of distractions that inhibit our abilities to properly participate.

 Vinyasa is the other side to this practice which relates to the flow of breathing.
 If you have experience with other forms of yoga, you know the importance of breathing.
-Having a controlled flow of breathing, especially when shared with a group of participants, allows you to move deeper; focusing on you in the moment rather than the intensity of each pose.
-Having the proper flow of breathing allows for your body to stay fueled for a long and strenuous class but also allows for your mind to concentrate on a central point, something that is necessary for meditation.
+Having a controlled flow of breathing, especially when shared with a group of participants, allows you to move deeper.
+You can focus on yourself in the moment rather than the intensity of each pose.
+The proper flow of breathing allows for your body to stay fueled, but also allows for your mind to concentrate on a central point.

 Bhakti Vinyasa Classes